moteutsch/Practical-OOP/article.markdown

 TODO:

++ General:
     + Mention setting up virtual host for site.
     + Changing between "you" and "we" when narrating the code
     + The "create the following" vs. "I've written it and am explaining it to you" conundrum.
++ Rewrite:
+    + Introduction
+    + Conclusion
+    + Get rid of footnote(?)